Rapid Rewards accounts will remain active and points won’t expire as long as you earn Rapid Rewards Points from flights

 Yes.
 Both animals will need to fit under the seat in front of the Customer.
 If both animals don't fit under one seat, the Customer may purchase a second seat and place the pet and carrier under that seat.

 Your pet carrier must be able to fit under the seat in front of you.
 Acceptable pet carriers include the Southwest Airlines Pet Carrier (17” long x 10.5” high x 10” wide), and other pet carriers with maximum dimensions of 18.5” long x 8.5” high x 13.5” wide.

 Customers may bring a soft or hard-sided pet carrier that is leak proof and well ventilated.
 The pet carrier must be small enough to fit under the seat in front of the Customer and be stowed in accordance with Federal Aviation Administration regulations.
 The dog or cat must be able to stand up and turn around in the carrier with ease.

 Yes.
 The pet carrier will count either as the Customer's carryon bag or personal item.

-Customers can pay with accepted credit cards, cash, and the Southwest® gift card.
-Southwest LUV Vouchers or unused travel funds will not be accepted for payment of a Pet Fare.
+Customers can pay with accepted credit cards and cash.
+Southwest LUV Vouchers, gift cards, and unused travel funds will not be accepted for payment of a Pet Fare.

 No, not at this time.